ghing/census-data/README.md

 However, PostGIS remains the most widely-supported and robust spatial database program so it might make sense to eventually add support for PostGIS, or if we run into limitations with Spatialite, switch entirely to PostGIS.

+I also made a command, `createsqliteloadcmd` that is part of this package, that outputs a sample `sqlite-utils` command that loads an ACS CSV into the database and sets the correct types for the columns based on the naming convention.
+This is useful for creating new makefiles for loading CSVs into the SQL database.

 ## Data notes

 ### Useful references